Getting started as an affiliate marketer can be fun!

 - Not making any commissions because you promote the wrong products to your audience

-To keep you as a happy affiliate.
-And avoid these affiliate marketing disasters mentioned above.
+These will keep you as a happier affiliate.
+And help you avoid these affiliate marketing disasters mentioned above.

 1. What Taxpayer Identification Number will you Use?